BenPyton/bam/ReadMe.md

 # Bot Anti-Mineur (BAM)

-Discord bot used to warn underage members to leave a discord server.
+Discord bot extension used to warn underage members to leave a discord server.

 Can also be used to message anyone with a specific role.

 ## Installation

+### Installing in a Dismob

-Download or clone this repository into your bot project.
+Download (or add it as a git submodule) this repository into your Dismob project.

-You can for example have this folder structure:
+You must place it in `./plugins/bam/` in order to be able to use `load bam` command of Dismob.

 ```
-bot root directory
+Dismob root directory
 |- main.py
 |- ...
 |- plugins